Dortmund beats Leverkusen 3-2 in Bundesliga

 Nuremberg took an early lead through Timmy Simons' fourth-minute penalty.
-It was given for an adjudged foul by Thorben Marx on Mike Frantz, which appeared to be a dive.
+It was given for an adjudged foul by Thorben Marx on Mike Frantz.

 Tomas Pekhart made it 2-0 in the 30th with a well-drilled low shot to the far corner after Hiroshi Kiyotake capitalized on a Marx mistake to set him up.

 Raphael Schaefer made two great saves to keep the visitors scoreless in the first half, but Patrick Herrmann finally beat him for Gladbach's consolation in the 58th, when he shot high into the roof of the net.

 The result lifts Nuremberg one point above Wolfsburg, which Hecking joined on Dec.
 22.